demitry/az-204/Theory/Course/Section 10 - Implement Azure security - Authentication and Authorization.md

 AADSTS50011: The redirect URI 'https://localhost:7236/signin-oidc' specified in the request does not match the redirect URIs configured for the application 'a8084fa2-4e6a-4ec5-a599-de584d8f565e'.
 Make sure the redirect URI sent in the request matches one added to your application in the Azure portal.
 Navigate to https://aka.ms/redirectUriMismatchError to learn more about how to fix this.
 ```

-=> cofig signin and signout urls in package config and in AuthApp | Authentication
+=> config signin and signout urls in package config and in AuthApp | Authentication
  settings.

 ```json